ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_PRIVILEGES\_

-SYS_PRIVILEGES\_ describes the types of privileges supported by Altibase.
-For more detailed information, please refer to the descriptions of database privileges or the GRANT statement in the *SQL Reference*.
+This meta table contains information about the kinds of privileges supported by Altibase.
+For more detailed information, please refer to the descriptions of database privileges and of the GRANT statement in the Reference

 | Column name | Type         | Description              |
 | ----------- | ------------ | ------------------------ |